Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 within those containers.

 The `agent` execution unit is the pod.
-An `agent` pod is a container sandbox defined by a set of namespaces (UTS, PID, mount and IPC).
-Although a pod can hold several containers, `cc-runtime` always runs a single container per pod. **fixme** incorrect<--
+An `agent` pod is a container sandbox defined by a set of namespaces (UTS, PID, mount, IPC, user and network). `cc-runtime` can run several containers per pod to support orchestrators that require multiple containers running inside a single VM.
+In case of docker, `cc-runtime` runs a single container per pod.

-todo: add details on the agent protocol
+The `agent` uses a communication protocol defined by the [hyperstart](https://github.com/hyperhq/hyperstart) project.

+The agent supports the following commands:
+- StartPodCmd: Sets up a pod in a newly created VM.
+- NewContainerCmd: Creates a new container within a pod.
+This needs to be sent after the StartPodCmd has been issued for starting a pod.
+This starts the container process as well.
+- ExecCmd: Executes a new process within an already running container.
+- KillContainerCmd: `cc-shim` uses this to send signals to a container process.
+- WinsizeCmd: `cc-shim` uses this to change terminal size of the terminal associated with a container.
+- RemoveContainerCmd: Removes a container from the pod.
+This command will fail for a container in running state.
+- Destroypod: Removes all containers within a pod .
+All containers need to be in stopped state for this command to succeed.
+Frees resources associated with the pod.

 todo: detail how agent is based on [runc library libcontainers](https://github.com/opencontainers/runc).

 ## Runtime